madroxdupe42/peacefulscience.org/content/prints/ets-wlc-mte.md

 The third doctrinal commitment concerns the viability of natural theology.
 Murray and Churchill point out that the resources for a robust natural theology are much broader than the development of biological complexity.
 In my own work I have defended at least six arguments for the existence of God, none of which appeals to biological complexity as a basis for inferring God's existence.[^16] Indeed, the cutting edge of design arguments these days concerns the fine-tuning of the fundamental constants and quantities of nature which must be in place before the origin of life and the evolution of biological complexity can even take place.[^17] Theistic evolutionists can be strong proponents of arguments for an intelligent designer of the cosmos based on fine tuning.

-[^16]: See William Lane Craig and J. P. Moreland, eds., _Philosophical Foundations for a Christian Worldview_, 2nd ed.
+[^16]: See Craig, William Lane and Moreland, J. P., eds., _Philosophical Foundations for a Christian Worldview_, 2nd ed.
 (Downers Grove, IL: InterVarsity, 2017), chaps.
 25–6; and "Is There Evidence for God?," https://www.youtube.com/watch?v=8KMd_eS2J7o
-[^17]: Robin Collins, "The Teleological Argument: An Exploration of the Fine Tuning of the Universe," in [_The Blackwell Companion to Natural Theology_](/books/blackwell-companion-natural-theology/), ed.
-William Lane Craig and J. P. Moreland (Oxford: Wiley-Blackwell, 2009), 202–81; Geraint F. Lewis and Luke A. Barnes, [_A Fortunate Universe: Life in a Finely Tuned Cosmos_](/books/fortunate-universe/) (New York: Cambridge University Press, 2016).
+[^17]: Collins, Robin "The Teleological Argument: An Exploration of the Fine Tuning of the Universe," in [_The Blackwell Companion to Natural Theology_](/books/blackwell-companion-natural-theology/), ed.
+William Lane Craig and J. P. Moreland (Oxford: Wiley-Blackwell, 2009), 202–81; Lewis, Geraint F. and Barnes, Luke A. [_A Fortunate Universe: Life in a Finely Tuned Cosmos_](/books/fortunate-universe/) (New York: Cambridge University Press, 2016).

 {{< amazon `1405176571` >}}